Why Getting Out of Your Comfort Zone Feels So Hard

 - Your environment feels predictable

-Even if it’s not exciting or especially fulfilling, it is still known.
-And “known” is something the brain naturally prefers.
+Even if it isn’t exciting or deeply fulfilling, it’s still familiar.
+And familiarity is something your brain naturally likes.

-Your brain isn’t trying to hold you back—it’s trying to keep things predictable.
+Your brain isn’t trying to stop you from moving forward—it’s trying to keep things predictable.

 Your Brain Is Not Built for Growth — It’s Built for Survival

-A major reason getting out of your comfort zone feels so hard comes down to how your brain evolved.
+One of the biggest reasons it feels difficult to get out of your comfort zone comes down to how your brain evolved.

 Your brain is constantly trying to: